tylerbenson/vyllage-templates/README.md

 ./gradle run --continuous
 ```

-View the resulting templates in `build/templates/`.
+View the resulting documents in `build/documents/`.